talha-muhib/Personal-projects/AI and ML/ML_basics/README.md

 # ML Basics
-I was following a series of tutorials by NeuralNine on basic ML algorithms, and I made a small project to identify handwritten digits from 1-10.
+I was following a series of tutorials by NeuralNine on basic ML algorithms, and I made a small classic project to identify handwritten digits from 1-10.
 Code can be found in neural.py.

 Playlist I was following: